 Competition on the horizon

 Brave Payments isn’t the only micro-payment service aiming to block ads and ask for voluntary contributions from fans.
 The world’s most popular browser extension, AdBlock Plus, is partnering with the micro-donation service Flattr on Flattr+.
 Flattr+ will be a system built-in to the AdBlock Plus extension.
 It will keep a ledger of the websites users visit the most and give websites a share of users’ contributions.

 Update (): Flattr+ has launched and has also rebranded to just ‘Flattr’.

 AdBlock Plus is a powerful brand, and as soon as Flattr+ launches we can expect to see a media storm of coverage with publishers small and large chip in with their opinions.
 Some users will get curious and turn on the service.
 With a little luck and willingness to accept the funds given to them from what the publishing industry considers to be their worst enemy, Brave Payments could be a solution to the online publishing industry’s dwindling advertisement revenue.

 I fully expect Flattr+ to be way more popular than Brave.
 Not only because they’ll rely on traditional payment systems rather than Bitcoin, and not only because they’ll receive huge exposure through AdBlock Plus, but because their customers get to keep the web browsers they already know and trust.
 Flattr+ will be easier and far less painful to adopt than Brave.

-It’s not too late for Brave to port what they have and turn it into a browser extension.
+It’s not too late for Brave to port what they’ve and turns it into a browser extension.
 However, I doubt we’ll see a Brave extension for other web browsers.
 Who in their right mind would put their business at the mercy of a competing company rather than strive to take control of the whole ecosystem?